 The port town of Faro, in Portugal's Algarve region, is a regular arrival point for visitors to Portugal.
 The sunny shores of the Algarve attract many flights bringing tourists in search of summer fun.
 But Portugal is culturally rich and worth exploring, and Faro is the perfect jumping-off point to explore Lisbon as well.
 The capital also attracts a lot of summer tourists and boasts an array of interesting attractions.
+You can also book Portugal tours from Lisbon and take day trips from both Lisbon and Faro.

 If you are only flying to Faro to take a train to Lisbon, consider going via Porto instead—its connections with Lisbon are better, and the city and its surrounding wineries are a vibrant destination in the summer.